 1. Use Good Sender Reputation

 Sender Reputation includes your IP Reputation and your Domain Reputation.
 Sender Reputation is the most important part in your email deliverability since the ISPs first looks for the reputation before delivering your email.
 If it is low, then all is lost.
-There is high probability that your email gets into the junk folder and leaves your email campaign unsuccessful.
+There is a high probability that your email gets into the junk folder and leaves your email campaign unsuccessful.

 2. Abolish Spammy Words

 Your choice of words must not be spammy.
-By spammy I meant that it must NOT contain words like:
+By spammy, I meant that it must NOT contain words like: